 By demonstrating how you’re thinking through the different possibilities and problems posed by the question, you are demonstrating the skills you need to succeed at Oxbridge.

-For more support in tackling the unknown at interview, why not book onto one of our Interview Preparation Days, complete with interview skills workshops and mock interviews?
+For more support in tackling the unknown at interview, why not book onto one of our Interview Preparation Packages, complete with interview skills workshops and mock interviews?
 We’re running these events in different venues across the country: Manchester, London, Bristol and Birmingham.
 Book now to secure your place, either on the website or by calling us on +44 (0)20 7499 2394.